UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

 #### UK

 UK data are available for PCR swab testing and antibody serology testing.
+UK Data are not available for weekends between 4 July and 10 August 2020 because Northern Ireland did not report at weekends during this period.

 #### England and Wales

 Data are only available from 1 April 2020.
 Up to 13 July 2020, only pillar 1 tests were included.
-Pillar 2 tests are available from 14 July.
+Pillar 2 tests are available from 14 July 2020.

 #### Northern Ireland

 Data are only available from 22 April 2020.
 Up to 2 July 2020, only pillar 1 tests were included.
-Pillar 2 tests are available from 3 July.
-Northern Ireland did not report at weekends between 4 July and 10 August, so daily figures for Saturdays, Sundays and Mondays are missing and cumulative figures shown on Saturdays and Sundays are figures for the previous Friday.
+Pillar 2 tests are available from 3 July 2020.
+Northern Ireland did not report at weekends between 4 July and 10 August 2020, so daily figures for Saturdays, Sundays and Mondays are missing and cumulative figures shown on Saturdays and Sundays are figures for the previous Friday.

 #### Scotland